Kim Kee-hee

-Kim Kee-hee (Korean: 김기희; [kim.ɡi.ɦi] or [kim] [ki.ɦi]; born 13 July 1989) is a South Korean professional footballer who plays as a centre back for Ulsan Hyundai.
+Kim Kee-hee (Korean: 김기희; [kim.ɡi.ɦi] or [kim] [ki.ɦi]; born 13 July 1989) is a South Korean professional footballer who plays as a centre back for Seattle Sounders FC in Major League Soccer.
 He can also be fielded as a defensive midfielder.
 Kim has played for teams in the K-League, Qatar Stars League, Chinese Super League and Major League Soccer.
 He has also represented South Korea at the national level.

 Club career

 Daegu

 Kim initially played University League at Hongik University from 2008 to 2010.
 Kim was then drafted in the second round of the 2011 K-League draft by Daegu FC.
 Kim made his professional debut on 5 March 2011, playing the full 90 minutes of Daegu's opening game of the 2011 K-League season against Gwangju FC, which ended in a 2–3 loss for Daegu FC.

 Loan to Al-Sailiya

 On 26 September 2012, Kim joined the newly promoted Qatar Stars League club Al-Sailiya on a loan deal.